CC Hospital Board Holds First Meeting

 New board chair Dr. Laura Forese added, “There is not a hospital in the world that thinks ‘We’re happy and we’re going to stand still.’
 If one goes around the country and looks at the practice of medicine, which I’ve done quite a bit, I dare say there is no perfect place.
 We’re here to help you pursue perfect.”

-Board member Dr. Richard Shannon of the University of Virginia said, “I dare say the overwhelming majority of health care delivery systems in America are undergoing the very same introspection and review that we are partaking in here.”
+Board member Dr. Richard Shannon of the University of Virginia said, “The overwhelming majority of health care delivery systems in America are undergoing the very same introspection and review that we are partaking in here.”
 He said the complexity of human disease is increasing substantially and that upgrades are essential in the face of this reality.

 “I don’t think that any of us want to have any part in finger-pointing, blame or pushing people into a defensive posture,” said board member Dr. Reed Tuckson, who recently concluded service on the advisory committee to the NIH director.